100 best TV shows from the '90s

 - On air: 1996-present

 "The Daily Show" began with former ESPN "SportsCenter" anchor Craig Kilborn behind the desk.
-In 1999, Jon Stewart replaced Kilborn, and he lasted as host until 2015 when Trevor Noah took the helm until 2022.
-The show currently has a set of interim hosts while the network finds a permanent host to replace Noah.
+In 1999, Jon Stewart replaced Kilborn, and he lasted as host until 2015 when Trevor Noah took the helm.
+When Noah left in 2022, it made room for Stewart's temporary return, which will run through 2025.
 The show also launched the careers of Stephen Colbert, Samantha Bee, and others.
 It also spawned a comedic book called "America (The Book): A Citizen's Guide to Democracy Inaction."

 #40.
 Buffy the Vampire Slayer